Yanis002/oot/README.md

 - In this context "Frequency" means how much time do you want between two damage dealt to the Player
 - If you deal a positive amount of damages it will heal Link
 - poisonColors[] & healColors[] are the same but that's intended to allow more customisation
+- The poisonColors[] array will be overriden by the custom color if it's enabled
+- With that mode, the Alpha set in the Y-Rot will be multiplied by 4 later in the code (see examples)
+- Small note for hexadecimal newbies: ``0x0008 == 0x8`` but ``0x8000 != 0x8``
+- If the poison color is the same as the heal color the actor will make a noise to tell the user there's an issue (NA_SE_VO_Z1_CRY_0)
 - Contact Yanis on the Hylian Modding Discord if you have any issues or questions

 [![Build Status][jenkins-badge]][jenkins] [![Decompilation Progress][progress-badge]][progress] [![Contributors][contributors-badge]][contributors] [![Discord Channel][discord-badge]][discord]